hadjTahar/qorex/docs/why.md

 ### Why I Created Qx

-#### Qx is trying to solve
-- Bloat in game engines and frameworks
-- One framework to rule them all 2d, 3d, apps and games

 I created **Qx** because none of the existing tools fully matched how I like to work or what I want to build.